What Should Your Basement Humidity Level Be?

 Need help removing mold from your basement?
 We’ve got you covered.
 Plus, check out these tips for keeping your basement humidity at a safe and comfortable level through all of the four seasons.

 When your basement is too humid, you’ll probably be able to feel it.
 A comfortable basement should maintain a humidity level of 30 to 50 percent — however, those may differ depending on your climate.

-Basement humidity in the summer.
 During summer months, the air outside is hotter and more humid.
 That air can make its way into your basement, increasing your humidity levels to around 60 percent.
-Because of this, homeowners must work to adjust those levels back between 30 and 50 percent or risk mold, mildew and bacteria buildup.
+Because of this, homeowners must work to adjust those levels back to the ideal humidity level between 30 and 50 percent or risk mold, mildew and bacteria buildup.

-Basement humidity in the winter.
 In the winter, cold air from outside can make the humidity levels in your basement drop.
 And if that cold air is making its way inside, it’s probably having negative impacts on your heating bills, too.
+During the winter months, you’ll want to keep your in-home humidity levels around 25 – 40 percent when outdoor temps range from 20° F to 0° F, with the lower percentages reserved for the colder temps.
 Low humidity levels can have adverse effects on your health, causing things like nosebleeds, dry skin and making you more vulnerable to common winter-time sicknesses.

 What Causes Humidity in Basements?

 Basements are commonly poorly insulated, which allows outside conditions, hot or cold, to have more of an effect on interior temperatures and humidity levels.
 If a home’s foundation is cracked or its pipes are leaking, the moisture produced can also raise the humidity levels.
 If you notice that your basement walls are damp or the air seems thicker than usual, check it thoroughly to see if moisture has easy access to your basement.